-Dredged material is required by the USEPA to first be considered for beneficial reuse.
-Whenever possible, dredged material would be reused (see Chapter 2 of this Volume for a description of potential beneficial reuse projects).
-In the event that some or all of the dredged material is not fit for reuse, the proposed USEPA Ocean Dredged Material Disposal Site (ODMDS) was evaluated for geological impacts as described in the project-specific ODMDS EIS (USEPA 2010).
+The proposed USEPA Ocean Dredged Material Disposal Site (ODMDS) was evaluated for geological impacts as described in the project-specific ODMDS EIS (USEPA 2009).
+The designation of the ODMDS is anticipated in January 2010.
 Briefly summarized, the impact assessment analysis concluded that the geological impacts would be significant if the disposal of dredged material would: 1) alter the regional and site-specific bathymetry, 2) interfere with or change sediment transport processes, or 3) alter the existing characteristics of the seafloor (e.g., change the substrate from predominantly silty sand to gravel).
 The analysis was based on sediment analysis and sediment transport modeling; the conclusion was that impacts to regional geology would be minor.
-Indirect impacts to geological resources, water resources, and marine biological resources from soil erosion would be prevented by implementation of BMPs.

-Offshore construction activities would have minimal impacts to geologic and soil resources.
+Offshore construction and operation activities would have minimal impacts to geologic and soil resources.